 Patients who are on anti-coagulants (coumadin/warfarin), aspirin or other “blood thinners” are free to continue these medications.
 Today this small, clear corneal incision has become standard of care in cataract surgery and is performed routinely by Dr. Douglas E. Mazzuca Jr. , who continues to offer the newest, safest, and most innovative ways to perform cutting edge cataract surgery.

-Cataract surgery takes about 10 minutes to perform in Dr. Mazzuca’s hands and is performed under topical (eye drops) anesthesia.
-No needles are used for this procedure.
+Cataract surgery takes about 10 minutes to perform in Dr. Mazzuca Jr’s hands and is performed under topical (eye drops) anesthesia.
 The patient is in the surgical facility for about 2 hours before being discharged.
 Patients are sent home without a patch and asked to take eye drops for several weeks.
-They see their doctor the day after surgery.
+Seldom are stitches needed to close the wounds.
+Patient’s see their doctor the day after surgery.

 The trend in ophthalmology has been finding, smaller, less invasive ways to operate, while maintaining the highest possible standards of surgical care.
 This state of the art procedure does just that, because there is such a small incision and it requires only topical anesthesia.

-The procedure to replace a patient’s natural lens with a multifocal IOL is the same as that used in cataract surgery.
+The procedure to replace a patient’s natural lens with a toric IOL or a multifocal IOL is the same as that used in cataract surgery.